mcinglis/c-style/readme.md

 - developers have a hope of being able to determine which `#include`s can be removed and which can't
 - developers are forced to consider namespace pollution (which is otherwise ignored in most C code), and encourages them to only provide small, well-defined headers

 The downside is that the `#include` comments aren't checked or enforced.
 I've been intending to write a checker for this for quite some time, but for now, there's nothing to stop the comments from becoming wrong - either mentioning symbols that aren't used anymore, or not mentioning symbols that are used.
-This is annoying, but I still think `#include` comments are worth it.
+In your project, try to nip these problems in the bud, to stop it from spreading.
+You should always be able to trust your code.
+This maintenance is annoying, for sure, but I think `#include` comments are worth it in aggregate.

 Finding where things come from is always one of my main challenges when learning a codebase.
 It could be a whole lot easier.
 I've never seen any projects that write `#include` comments like this, but I'd love to see it become a thing.